vmware-tanzu/service-instance-migrator-for-cloud-foundry/CONTRIBUTING.md

-# Contributing to service-instance-migrator-for-cloud-foundry
+# Contributing to Service Instance Migrator for Cloud Foundry

-The service-instance-migrator-for-cloud-foundry project team welcomes contributions from the community.
-Before you start working with service-instance-migrator-for-cloud-foundry, please read our [Developer Certificate of Origin](https://cla.vmware.com/dco).
+The Service Instance Migrator for Cloud Foundry project team welcomes contributions from the community.
+Before you start working with Service Instance Migrator for Cloud Foundry, please read our [Developer Certificate of Origin](https://cla.vmware.com/dco).
 All contributions to this repository must be signed as described on that page.
 Your signature certifies that you wrote the patch or have the right to pass it on as an open-source patch.